What's the recovery like for Chin Filler?

 Recovery timeline

-Swelling and tenderness at the chin.
-The area may look slightly larger than the final result.
+Swelling and tenderness at the chin, which may look slightly larger than the final result.
 Mild bruising is possible.
+Avoid the very common habit of resting your chin on your hand.

-Swelling reduces.
-Bruising fades.
+Swelling reduces and any bruising fades.
 The shape becomes more representative of the final result.

-Filler has fully integrated.
-Final profile is visible.
-Schedule a follow-up if you want refinements.
+Filler has fully integrated and the final profile is visible.
+Book a review now if you want refinements.

 Recovery tips